Equity Biased Fund (EBF)

 How interest is credited

-Money that is invested in an EBF Account for the whole of a calendar month will be credited with interest for the month at a rate comprising the Guarantee Component declared for that month plus the Bonus Component declared for that month.
+Money that is invested in an EBF Account for the whole of a calendar month will be credited with interest for the month at a rate comprising both the relevant Guarantee and Bonus Components declared for that month.

 Classification of the EBF